Stop Doomscrolling: Marvin the “Mental Health Warrior” Cat Embraces Mindset Rule 10

 Enter Marvin.
 But not just any cat — Marvin the "Mental Health Warrior" Cat.

 He’s been with me through the darkest chapters of my life.
 He knows my story well: 20 years battling Bipolar, Alcoholism, Anxiety Disorders and PTSD.
-He even saw the day I felt so powerless I tried to end my life.
-But in that darkness, I discovered something life-changing: mental health is the key to overcoming any challenge.
+This left me feeling so powerless that I tried to end my life.
+But in that dark time, I discovered something life-changing: mental health is the key to overcoming any challenge.

 I blinked.
 “Fun?
 Have you seen the news?”

-His point was simple: outside chaos doesn’t get to run the show.
+Marvin’s point was simple: the outside world doesn’t get to run the show.
 YOU do!

 Action 1: Warrior Whimsy